iconshot/untrue/README.md

   render() {
     const { title } = this.props;

-    // after the first click, counter is no longer 0 but 1

     const { counter } = this.state;

-    // regular arrays are used to return multiple nodes

     return new Node("header", [
       new Node("h1", title),